philnguyen/soft-contract/README.md

 can be found on the official site.

 1. Download the [OVA image](https://www.dropbox.com/s/86qkojng6zzvhhk/popl18-scv.ova?dl=0)
+   (If you don't have a Dropbox account, no need to sign up: just dismiss the sign-up dialog.)

 2. Launch the image:
    on most Linux or Windows desktops, double-clicking the file will do.